Discovering gaps and opportunities in mental health therapy processes

 #04 Need for a centralised therapy hub

 Clients and therapists need a single, organised platform for therapy support.
-Currently, notes are scattered, communication is handled via email, and homework tasks often go missing—creating frustration for both sides, who want everything accessible in one place.
+Currently, notes are scattered, communication is handled via email, and homework tasks often go missing which creates frustration for both sides.

 #05 Heavy administrative burden on therapists

-Therapists are burdened with significant admin work—session summaries and risk assessments can take 15–40 minutes per session, often unpaid.
+Therapists are burdened with significant admin work including session summaries and risk assessments that can take 15–40 minutes per session, often unpaid.
 This added workload contributes to burnout.

 CURRENT THERAPY PROCESS - CLIENT JOURNEY MAP